 Green Recovery Challenge Fund evaluation

-The Green Recovery Challenge Fund (GRCF) was a short-term, competitive fund, developed as a direct response to the coronavirus (COVID-19) pandemic.
+The Green Recovery Challenge Fund (GRCF) was a short-term, competitive programme, developed as a direct response to the coronavirus (COVID-19) pandemic.
 It aimed to kick-start environmental renewal in England, while creating and retaining a range of jobs.

 Supporting environmental projects